edumor/kipu-bank/README.md

    - Click the blue button (view function)
    - Results display immediately (no transaction needed)

-#### Method 2: Using Block Explorer (Etherscan)
+#### Method 2: Using Etherscan Block Explorer (Recommended for Testing)

+Once your contract is deployed and verified on Etherscan, you can test it directly through the web interface:

+1. **Access Your Contract on Etherscan**:
+   - Go to [Sepolia Etherscan](https://sepolia.etherscan.io/) (or your chosen testnet)
-1. Navigate to your verified contract on the block explorer
+   - Navigate to your contract address
-2. Go to "Contract" tab
+   - Click on the "Contract" tab

-3. **Write Contract**:
+2. **Testing Write Functions**:
+   - Click on "Write Contract" tab
-   - Connect your wallet
+   - Connect your MetaMask wallet by clicking "Connect to Web3"
-   - Use the write functions interface
+   - **Test deposit()**:
+     - Scroll to "deposit" function
+     - Enter amount in ETH (e.g., 0.1) in the "payableAmount" field
+     - Click "Write" and confirm in MetaMask
-   - Submit transactions
+   - **Test withdraw()**:
-4. **Read Contract**:
+     - Scroll to "withdraw" function
+     - Enter amount in wei (e.g., 50000000000000000 for 0.05 ETH)
+     - Click "Write" and confirm in MetaMask

+3. **Testing Read Functions**:
-   - No wallet connection needed
+   - Click on "Read Contract" tab (no wallet connection needed)
-   - Query contract state directly
+   - **Test getBalance()**:
+     - Enter your wallet address
+     - Click "Query" to see your balance
+   - **Test getBankInfo()**:
+     - Click "Query" to see bank statistics
+   - **View public variables**:
+     - Check WITHDRAWAL_LIMIT, BANK_CAP, totalDeposited, etc.

+4. **Verify Transactions**:
+   - After each write operation, check the transaction hash
+   - View transaction details to see events emitted
+   - Verify gas usage and transaction status

 #### Method 3: Direct MetaMask Interaction